 Our audit was conducted for the purpose of forming an opinion on the DWRLF's financial statements.
-The accompanying supplemental information schedules, including the Schedule of Net Position, by Account; the Schedule of Revenues, Expenses, and Changes in Fund Net Position, by Account; and the Schedule of Cash Flows, by Account, on pages 25 through 28, are presented for the purpose of additional analysis and are not a required part of the basic financial statements of the DWRLF.
+The accompanying supplemental information schedules, including the Schedule of Net Position, by Account; the Schedule of Revenues, Expenses, and Changes in Fund Net Position, by Account; and the Schedule of Cash Flows, by Account, on pages 26 through 29, are presented for the purpose of additional analysis and are not a required part of the basic financial statements.